 The makers of fertility medications may also offer savings programs for certain eligible patients who have been wounded in service, like the Compassionate Corps Program.
 Information can usually be found on the drug manufacturer’s website.

-Know your options for stateside infertility treatment and fertility preservation before deployment.
+Know your options for stateside infertility services, and how to preserve your fertility before deployment.

 You may qualify for medication savings if you’re using certain fertility drugs.